oriprice/eyfo/README.md

 Only enter access tokens when you use a trusted computer.

 ## Configurations
-All organizations you belong to will be configured automatically.
 You can modify organizations list through extension settings.
-  * <b>Import</b> - click on import button to reload all you organizaions.
+  * <b>Import</b> - click on import button to reload all you organizations.
   * <b>Drag & Drop</b> - use Drag & Drop to re-order organization list to
-    get better results (search is looking on each organizazation 1 by 1 top to bottom)
+    get better results (search is looking on each organization 1 by 1 top to bottom).
-  * <b>Add / Remove</b> - you can manually Add (one by one OR csv string format) or Remove oraganizations from the list
+  * <b>Add / Remove</b> - you can manually Add (one by one OR csv string format) or Remove organizations from the list.

+ <b> TIP: Order your organization list by priority to get accurate results</b>

 ## Hotkeys
 <b>windows</b>: `Ctrl`+`Shift`+`A`<br/>